The 50 Most Dangerous Bugs in America

 The wheel bug is a member of the assassin bug family, so named because of their tendency to capture prey with a quick stab of their mouthparts.
 Wheel bugs will generally only attack large insects, but if picked up and prodded by a human, they aren’t afraid to bite.
 And though their bites aren’t fatal, Texas A&M’s Agrilife Extension describes them as “immediately and intensely painful.”

 If you live in a big city, then chances are that you’ve encountered a cockroach crawling in the crevices of your apartment.
 But while most of us only consider cockroaches as a threat to our groceries, it turns out that these giant bugs also bite.
 Cockroaches will eat anything—including human flesh—and so they might nip you if they get hungry.
 Areas of interest include feet, hands, fingernails, and eyelashes.
-And if you live in an urban area, you’ll also empathize with these 30 Things That Always Annoy People in Cities.

 The tarantula hawk is one of the most venomous insects in the world.
 But lucky for us, this spider wasp’s target is not human, but arachnid.
 As its name suggests, these insects have a habit of hunting large tarantulas—and they are able to do so thanks to their paralyzing venom.
 For a human, a tarantula hawk bite will feel “instantaneous, electrifying, and totally debilitating,” according to Schmidt, but it isn’t strong enough to paralyze you.